CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Budgeting;

-(3) Assessing;
+(3) Treasury;

-(5) Tax collecting;
+(4) Tax collecting;

-(6) Auditing;
+(5) Auditing;

-(d) Account 4152, revaluation of property, shall be for contractual expenditures related to the revaluation of real property;
+(d) Account 4152, “Property Assessment,” shall be for expenditures related to the valuation of real property, including but not limited to:

-(e) Account 4153, legal expense, shall be for expenditures related to legal functions of the municipality, including, but not limited to:
+(e) Account 4153, “Legal Expense,” shall be for expenditures related to legal functions of the municipality, including, but not limited to:

 (1) Legal defense;